 An area (4.76 acres) of 98A soils in the northwest corner of the WFC property west of 2700 Road has been identified as prime farmland soils.
 The construction of the Pond 013 led to the distrurbance of 3.96 acres of this area.
-The disturbance is a mix of Pond 013 itself, the prime farmland soil stockpile, and areas that are within the disturbance boundary but not excavated.
+The disturbance is a mix of Pond 013 itself, the prime farmland hayland areas (first lift =15 acre-feet, one foot replacement depth and second lift = 3- acre-feet, 2-foot replacement depth) and irrigated pasture areas (143.9 acre-feet, 1.5 feet combined replacement depth).